SoftUni/Programming-Basics-Book-CSharp-EN/Content/Chapter-10-methods/methods-overloading/methods-overloading.md

 ## Signature and Return Value Type

 It is important to say that **the returned type as a result** of the method **is not a part of its signature**.
-If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call.
+If the returned type was a part of the signature, then the compiler doesn't know which method exactly to call (there is an ambiguity).

-Let's look at the following example – we have two methods with different return types.
+Let's look at the following **example**: we have two methods with different return types.
 Despite that, Visual Studio shows that there is a mistake, because both of their signatures are the same.
-Therefore, when trying to call a method named **`Print(…)`**, the compiler can't know which of the two methods to run.
+Therefore, when trying to call a method named **`Print(…)`**, the compiler can't know which of the two methods to invoke.

 ![](/assets/chapter-10-images/17.Method-overloading-02.png)